 Limiting the ecological footprint

 Digital processes require energy.
 A lot of energy.
-Data centres bear much of the responsibility for keeping this energy consumption to a minimum.
-In comparison with on-premise server rooms, which usually devour enormous energy, modern data centres have already made significant progress in limiting their ecological footprints.
-Consider the systems for heat recovery and the continuous search for the optimisation of the electrical and cooling efficiency of data centres.
+Data centers bear much of the responsibility for keeping this energy consumption to a minimum.
+In comparison with on-premise server rooms, which usually devour enormous energy, modern data centers have already made significant progress in limiting their ecological footprints.
+Consider the systems for heat recovery and the continuous search for the optimization of the electrical and cooling efficiency of data centers.

-Today, we still see that too many servers are housed in small, old, local data centres.
-The consolidation to larger, reliable and professionally managed data centres is unavoidable.
+Today, we still see that too many servers are housed in small, old, local data centers.
+The consolidation to larger, reliable and professionally managed data centers is unavoidable.
 An evolution which we here at Antwerp DC and Brussel DC welcome enthusiastically.